-Three seeds were planted in the Welcome Garden near the dog fence.
-This area is immediately north of the Anniversary Garden that was built in 2015 (left side of photo).
-The three red circles indicate the locations of the seedlings.
+Four seeds were planted in the Welcome Garden between the dog fence and the parking pad.
+This area is immediately north of the Anniversary Garden that was built in 2015 (in upper center of photo, near dog).
+The four red circles indicate the locations of the seedlings - numbering from left to right, these will be referred to as WG1, WG2, WG3 and WG4 in the following documentation.
+WG2 was not seen until January 2019.

+The photos below and on the following page show the seedlings from in the same left to right sequence as the photo above.

+WG1

+Left: Nov.
+2017 Right: Jan.
+2019

-Photos below show the three seedlings from in the same left to right sequence as the photo above.
-The middle seedling may have been damaged in the summer lightening storm or affected by an overabundance of direct sunlight during the heat of July and August.
+Updated: January 3, 2019 WG2 & WG3: The WG3 seedling may have been damaged in the summer lightening storm or affected by an overabundance of direct sunlight during the heat of July and August.